What Is Inattentive ADHD?

 One of the most common subtypes of attention-deficit hyperactivity disorder (ADHD) is the subtype called inattentive ADHD (ADHD-PI).
 ADHD-PI can be diagnosed less regularly than other types of ADHD and usually has different diagnostic criteria.
 For those diagnosed with the inattentive type, ADHD symptoms can vary depending on a few different factors.
 Inattentive ADHD (ADHD-PI) requires a specific treatment protocol, but symptoms can be managed.

 ADHD is divided into three subsets: hyperactivity/impulsivity, inattentiveness, and a combination of these.
-In general, thoughts of someone having ADHD often conjure stereotypical images.
-For example, you may envision a fidgety young boy unable to sit still, or a talkative teenage girl going on and on with her friends.
 While difficulty focusing and uncontrollable behaviors are synonymous with the hyperactive impulsive ADHD subtype, the ADHD inattentive type can be more difficult to grasp.
 That’s because many individuals who experience the predominantly inattentive type of ADHD show few or no symptoms and do not openly display signs of a mental health condition, such as impulsive symptoms.

 Inattentive ADHD is commonly referred to as an internalizing disorder, wherein the afflicted person is easily distracted, strains to remember simple things, or becomes so focused on something that they fail to pay attention to anything else which may cause them to make careless mistakes.
 It may require mental effort to complete tasks like focusing on school materials when experiencing several symptoms of ADHD.
 Most of the time, this is an internal struggle that is not expressed outwardly like traditional 'ADHD' behavior.
 This is one of the reasons why inattentive ADHD is diagnosed far less often than the other subtypes.
 Since inattentive symptoms can’t always be seen from the outside like hyperactive, impulsive symptoms usually can, it can be more challenging to pick up on them.

 It's thought that premature birth may increase an individual’s risk of developing ADHD.
-It may be possible that certain environmental toxins could also contribute to an increased risk of this disorder.
-Still, regardless of the cause of ADHD, it can be important to note that it can be successfully treated.
+It may be possible that environmental toxins could also contribute to an increased risk of this disorder.
+Regardless of the cause of inattentive ADHD, it can be important to note that it can be successfully managed

 Noticeable symptoms